 Before accepting this job, I couldn’t even point to Grand Cayman on a map.
 It would have been just another one of the massive amounts of islands in the Caribbean.

 But now, this place is my temporary home.
-It’s a relatively small island (about 75 square miles) and we have enjoyed every bit of it.
+It’s a relatively small island (about 75 square miles) and we have enjoyed every bit of living in Grand Cayman.

 We live on the west side of the island, just a stone’s throw away from Seven Mile Beach which has been ranked as one of National Geographic’s top beaches in the world.